Disappearance of Susan Powell

-On May 21, 2013, West Valley City police closed their active investigation into Susan's disappearance, stating that they believed Joshua murdered her and that his brother, Michael – who also committed suicide in February 2013 after suspicion grew around him – had assisted him in concealing her body.
+West Valley City police closed their active investigation into Susan's disappearance in May 2013, stating their belief that Joshua killed Susan and that his brother, Michael (who died by suicide in February 2013), aided him in concealing her body.
 Since then, there have been repeated attempts to have Susan legally declared dead.

 Background

-Joshua Powell was born on January 20, 1976, to Steven and Terrica Powell in Puyallup, Washington.
-Joshua's parents had a dysfunctional marriage, caused in large part by Steven's violent abuse of his family and by his disaffection with the Church of Jesus Christ of Latter-day Saints (LDS Church).
-According to divorce filings by Terrica in 1992, Steven shared pornography with Joshua and his two brothers and refused to teach or enforce limits on certain behaviors.
+Joshua Powell was born on January 20, 1976, to Steven and Terrica Powell in Puyallup, Washington; he had two brothers, Michael and John, and two sisters, Jennifer and Alina.
+The Powell household was deeply dysfunctional due to Steven's abusive behavior and his disaffection with the Church of Jesus Christ of Latter-day Saints (LDS Church).
+According to divorce filings by Terrica in 1992, Steven shared pornography with his sons and refused to teach or enforce limits on certain behaviors.
 As a teenager, Joshua allegedly killed gerbils belonging to one of his sisters and threatened his mother with a butcher knife.
 He also attempted suicide on at least one occasion.

-By the late 1990s, Joshua was living in Seattle as a student at the University of Washington.
-It was here that he began a relationship with a young woman named Catherine Terry Everett, whom he met at a local LDS Church congregation.
-After the two moved into an apartment together, Joshua became possessive towards Everett.
-"He would have restrictions and limitations on what I could and couldn't do when it came to my family," she later recalled.
-"If I was going to go visit them, he had to come too.
-I couldn't go by myself."
-When Everett visited a friend in Utah without Joshua, she decided not to return to Seattle and broke up with him over the phone.
+By the late 1990s, Joshua was living in Tacoma as a student at the University of Washington.
+It was here that he began a relationship with a woman named Catherine Terry Everett, whom he had met at a local LDS Church congregation.
+After the two moved into an apartment together, Joshua exhibited controlling behavior towards Everett, as she stated: "He would have restrictions and limitations on what I could and couldn't do when it came to my family."
+When Everett visited a friend in Utah without Joshua, she decided not to return to Washington and broke up with him over the phone.